Colorado Real Estate Laws Landlords Need to Know

-Our legislators were very active this session, proposing, passing, and denying several bills that directly affect rental property owners across the state of Colorado.
+Navigating the legal landscape that oversees Colorado’s real estate world can feel like an uphill battle, especially when more laws arise or others change each year.
+Our legislators routinely visit the subject of housing and rentals during each session, proposing, passing, and denying bills that directly affect rental property owners across the state of Colorado.
 Our goal is to keep you informed on what’s transpired in the real estate world.
 However, we’re not attorneys and are not providing legal advice regarding the information below.
 Please be sure to seek legal counsel for any questions or concerns regarding these or any laws.
-So without further ado, here are three new laws landlords need to know in Colorado that take effect in 2023.
+So without further ado, here are a few laws landlords need to know in Colorado.

 CARES Act